Contact Form Design: Dos and Don’ts

 Personalize your automatic responses

 After filling out your contact form, users see an autoresponder or get redirected to a Thank You page.
-With 123FormBuilder, you can customize each of these options in order to create a warmer environment for those who expect an answer from you.
+With an HTML form generator such as 123FormBuilder, you can customize each of these options in order to create a warmer environment for those who expect an answer from you.

 In an autoresponder, make sure you let people know what is your average response time, in order to set realistic expectations.

-On the Thank You page you can post a text, a funny image or GIF, a link to a resources page, a helpful download or anything else that will grow user engagement.
+On the Thank You page you can post a text, a funny image or GIF, a link to a resources page, a helpful download, or anything else that will grow user engagement.
+Here’s why you need a thank you for your contact form.

 If people need to scroll and click too much to find your contact form, it’s a sign you need to rethink the user journey.
 It’s only human to expect to find the contact area easily (or figure out how to navigate the website); otherwise, they will leave.